Word and Bread

 First Sunday of Lent (Year A)

 Then Jesus was led by the Spirit into the desert to be tempted by the devil.
-He fasted for forty days and forty nights, and afterwards he was hungry.
+He… Read the rest

 One Loaf of Bread